 Preventing radicalisation

-This course is fully up to date with Keeping Children Safe in Education (KCSIE) 2023, as published by the DfE on 1 September 2023.
-We last updated our course on 1 September 2023.
+It is also fully up to date with Keeping Children Safe in Education (KCSIE) 2023, as published by the DfE on 1 September 2023.

 Course lengthAbout 30 minutes